DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 .. note::

-   Unlike with the older make build system, the meson system is not designed to be used directly from a build directory.
+   Unlike with the make build system present in older DPDK releases, the meson system is not designed to be used directly from a build directory.
 Instead it is recommended that it be installed either system-wide or to a known location in the user's home directory.
 The install location can be set